LeoUschi232/MQSS-Passes-Suite/AI/README.md

  Task                                            | Description
 -------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
- Create instant-validation of agent on a dataset | After training an agent enable running a process that uses the agent on a dataset, selects and applies the passes for each circuit and prints the depth and instruction count reductions achieved.
  Implement Experience Replay                     | Implement Experience Replay into the A3C agent.
  Implement ACER                                  | Implement the Actor-Critic with Experience Replay (ACER) algorithm using convolutional and/or LSTM designs.
  Implement ACKTR                                 | Implement the Actor-Critic using Kronecker-Factored Trust Region (ACKTR) algorithm using convolutional and/or LSTM designs.